The Library A-Z

 If you have an idea for an event, you are welcome to contact us on Facebook

 The library's study hub is a 'hyggelig' area on the library ground floor.
 It is primarily used by students themselves for student-initiated and student-driven activities.
-Contact arsh@kb.dk for booking.
+Contact the Information Desk on the ground floor for booking.

 Three study rooms are located on the 2nd floor.
 Make a room reservation

-On the 2nd floor we have study seats reserved for MA students working on their final thesis.
-As a KU or ITU student you can request a study seat which includes the use of a study seat and a personal locker for a period of six months.
-To request a study desk, please use our library system, only if we have available study seats they will be visible in the library system.
+On the 2nd floor we have study seats reserved for MA students working on their master thesis.
+As a KU or ITU student you can request a study seat which includes the use of a study seat and a personal locker for a period of two months.
+To request a study seat, please use our library system.
+Please note that the seats are only visible when the queue is short.

-Please remember to bring your student ID and a signed thesis contract when picking up your key,
+You will receive an e-mail when the seat and locker is ready for use.
+Please remember to bring your student ID and a signed thesis contract when picking up your key.

 specialeplads